NiklasBeierl/writeups/defcon23qual/archive-bunker/writeup.md

 We didn't find anything like that, but suddenly we discovered that the loathed `compress_files` function did have a bug:

-It didn't check whether the file it was writing an archive to already existed!
+It doesn't check whether the file it was writing the archive to already exists!
 So it would overwrite existing files.
 Notice that it will overwrite not replace: If the original file is larger than the zip file, the "bottom" contents of the original will not be erased!
 Additionally, we can use this to write into the tar created by the InYection by using `filename.tar.zip` as the filename, since only the `.zip` extension will be stripped!